umut-kocak/OpenCVDemos/README.md

 ### Face Detection
 A real-time identification of faces in video streams and overlaying rectangles around the detected faces.

+### Hand Detection
+A real-time identification of hands and finger joints in video streams and its visualisation as well as gesture estimation.

 ### Image Stitching
 Demonstrates real-time image stitching using video frame extraction.
 It captures frames from a video stream, processes them, and stitches them together for panaroma or environment map creation.